Spinach And Paneer Samosas - Baked Spinach Phyllo Samosas

 • Oil - 1 tablespoon plus more for brushing the phyllo sheets

-Spinach and paneer Samosa in a white tray
+Spinach and Paneer Samosa in a plate

 Procedure -